anttiluode/AgainstTheGrain/README.md

 # Against the Grain

+EDIT: Added adder and how it works html.

 ### Why running a learned sequence backward is a different, unstable, energy-pumping process — not the forward one in reverse

 **PerceptionLab / Antti Luode, with Claude (Opus 4.8).
 Helsinki, June 2026.**